Mitchell-D/ezgoes/README.md

 ## minimal example

-If the ezgoes module is in the current directory, this program will download the most recent band 13 radiances to the current directory.
+If the ezgoes module is in the current directory, this program will download the most recent band 13 radiances over CONUS to the current directory.

 ```python
 from datetime import datetime